Infallibility

-Infallibility refers to an inability to be wrong.
+Infallibility refers to unerring judgment, being absolutely correct in all matters and having an immunity from being wrong in even the smallest matter.
 It can be applied within a specific domain, or it can be used as a more general adjective.
-The term has significance in both epistemology and theology, and its meaning and significance in both fields is the subject of continued debate.
+The term has significance in religion, epistemology and theology, and its meaning and significance in both fields is the subject of continued debate.

 In philosophy

 Epistemology, a branch of philosophy, is concerned with the question of what, if anything, humans can know.
 The answer to the issue of whether or not a human can be infallible depends on the philosophical school.